Why is it that when IT has to manage a virtual desktop environment, their job becomes infinitely harder?

 - A targeted Nexthink Engage campaign was delivered inside the virtual desktop sessions offering directions to upgrade the user’s virtual client to avoid future issues.
 A simple targeted communication directly to the relevant employees addressed the issues reported whilst enabling the customer to add additional risks to mitigate for future planned changes.

-- After receiving a spike in stability and performance issues reported by newly provisioned multi-session desktop users, this consulting firm was able to drive faster resolution.
+- After receiving a spike in stability and performance issues reported by newly provisioned multi-session desktop users, this Logistics company was able to drive faster resolution.
 Nexthink provided a correlated view of users connected at the time of reported incidents with a single view of all relevant performance criteria for virtual sessions.

 Two groups were identified: